MBrassey/MBrassey/README.md

 <a href="#" target="_blank" rel="noopener noreferrer">Resume</a>
 </p>

-> My workflow to create a decentralized application begins with writing & deploying a solidity smart contract to a local blockchain.
+> My workflow to create a decentralized app begins with writing & deploying a solidity smart contract to a local blockchain.
 I unit test the contract in Jest or React Testing Lib.
 Next, plan & create the _backend_ using Express, _frontend_ with React & Web3 or Ethers.js.
 Now, deploy the contract to an Ethereum testnet such as Kovan, Ropsten or Rinkeby.
 Deploy webapp assets to the InterPlanetary Filesystem (IPFS) & test.
 Finally, deploy the contract to mainnet.